jzhangg/jzhangg.github.io/_pages/research.md

 ***

 Risk of Window Dressing: Quarter-end Spikes in the Japanese Yen Libor-OIS Spread.
-2019.
-Journal of Regulatory Economics. (with Alfred Wong and Mayu Kikuchi)
+2019. *Journal of Regulatory Economics*. (with Alfred Wong and Mayu Kikuchi)
 <a href="https://link.springer.com/article/10.1007/s11149-019-09393-w" target="_blank">[Journal Manuscript]

 ***